BSc (Hons) Operating Department Practice Degree ApprenticeshipSouthwark Campus

 This module will introduce the concept of individualised care of the surgical patient.
 You’ll be encouraged to consider the breadth of impact a surgical procedure may have on an individual’s life.
 Ways in which practitioners may be able to alleviate or reduce such an impact, through improved understanding of cultural and social issues and development of interpersonal skills will be appreciated.

-- Understanding fundamental surgery practice
+- Understanding fundamental surgical practice

 During this module, you’ll undertake core aspects of the Operating Department Practitioner’s scrub and circulating activities, in a variety of clinical specialities.
 A series of University lectures and workplace tutorials will underpin the placement activity, and encourage you to identify and apply the theoretical basis to your practice.